 Global Alliance on Accessible Technologies and Environments (GAATES, Canada)

-“Brings together individuals and organizations dedicated to promoting accessibility of electronic and communication technologies and accessibility of the built environment.”
-Go to their website to enroll in their periodic news service listing disability news around the world.
+"Promotion, understanding and implementation of accessibility of the sustainable built, social, and virtual environment."
+Go to their website to enroll in their periodic news service.

 Global Disability Rights Library